 What to Bring

-U.S. citizens renewing, replacing or applying for a new driver license or ID card in person must submit the following documents before a REAL-ID compliant driver license or ID card can be issued.
+U.S. citizens renewing, replacing, or applying for a new driver license or ID card in-person must submit the following documents before a REAL-ID compliant driver license or ID card can be issued.
 Please note that the name assigned to the Social Security Number (SSN) must match the name that will appear on the Florida driver license or ID card.
-Customers who have recently changed their name should update their records with the Social Security Administration before applying for a driver license or ID card.
+Customers who have recently changed their name should update their records with the Social Security Administration, before applying for a driver license or ID card.

 1. Primary Identification

-- U.S. birth certificate, including some U.S. territories and District of Columbia (birth certificates from Puerto Rico must have an issue date after July 1, 2010);
+- U.S. birth certificate, including some U.S. territories and District of Columbia (birth certificates from Puerto Rico must have an issue date after July 1, 2010); or

-- Valid U.S. passport or passport card;
+- Valid U.S. passport or passport card; or

-- Consular Report of Birth Abroad;
+- Consular Report of Birth Abroad; or

 - Certificate of Naturalization, form N-550 or form N-570; or